andreijiroh-dev/website/markdown/index.md

 ## More about me

-Currently, I am part of the [Hack Club] community on their Slack workspace, participating on [High Seas] and even attended their in-person game jam [Counterspell].
+Currently, I am part of the [Hack Club] community on their Slack workspace, participating on different YSWS (You Ship, We Ship) programs and even attended their in-person game jam [Counterspell].
 I am the lead developer and maintainer for the [leeksbot] Slack app, an companion to the `#hackclub-leeks` channel for everything been cooking behind the scenes at HQ.

 Alongside being a Hack Clubber myself, I am a SABDFL (self-assigned benevolent dictator for life) or open-source developer and maintainer (if you prefer to use that term instead) at [Recap Time Squad], mostly